lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       Deleting an account destroys encryption and security keys related to that account.
 May cause some files to remain encrypted.
 As such, it is better to disable accounts rather than delete them so that data remains available.
-      Disablement policies can include: disable account when employee is terminated, disabled account during leave of absence, and delete account after it is no longer needed.
+      Disablement policies can include: disable account when employee is terminated, disable account during leave of absence, and delete account after some period of time and if it is determined the account is no longer needed.

 - Lockout